MobilityData/gbfs.org/docs/learn/guide.md

 Add the [gbfs.json](https://github.com/MobilityData/gbfs/blob/master/gbfs.md#gbfsjson) file URL or API endpoint in the MobilityData [systems.csv](https://github.com/MobilityData/gbfs/blob/master/systems.csv) catalog.
 It allows developers to build software on top of it, provides a source for research projects, and demonstrates the reach of the specification worldwide.
 To add a system, please fork the [repository](https://github.com/MobilityData/gbfs) and submit a pull request.
 Please keep this list alphabetized by country and system name.
 Alternatively, fill out [this contribution form](https://forms.gle/WSXFuXx9k4PSTfbC9) for a Github-less contribution.

 All systems must have an entry in [systems.csv](https://github.com/MobilityData/gbfs/blob/master/systems.csv) to be compliant with GBFS.
-This catalog and the GBFS feeds it contains are public data that cannot be owned or sold by anyone, including MobilityData.
+This catalog is public data that cannot be owned or sold by anyone, including MobilityData.
 The purpose of this catalog is to allow consumers of GBFS data to find multiple feeds in one place.
 You may also publish an announcement that makes your feeds available for use through whichever channel you prefer (ex: blog post, press release, newsletter, etc).

 #### Strive for 99.9% uptime